-a) End-to-end service quality for media services: Study aspects and identify opportunities to define end-to-end service quality for media related services, in particular but not limited to when UEs are included in capturing and rendering.
+a) End-to-end service quality for media services: Study aspects and identify opportunities to define end-to-end service quality for media-related services, in particular but not limited to when UEs are included in capturing and rendering.
 This includes capturing, rendering as well as definition of media related QoE metrics.
-This also includes aspects such as user-experience based services, traffic analysis and different connectivity realizations, e.g. between the 5G System and the media servers (N6).
+The study will summarize existing documented metrics and consider if any new metrics may be needed.

-b) Traffic characteristics: Study and identify traffic characteristics of emerging media services that support the design of 6G radio and service architectures, based on initial SA1 service requirements and new developments in the media industry.
+b) Traffic characteristics: Study and identify traffic characteristics of media services and use cases, including those mentioned in TR 22.870.
+The goal is to support the design of 6G radio and service architectures, based on initial SA1 service requirements and new developments in the media industry.
+Traffic characteristics from current and past studies are taken into account.

-c) Immersive media formats: collect and study standard media formats that are either currently specified in 3GPP or elsewhere that would fit with 6G XR/immersive media service requirements.
+c) Immersive media formats and communication: collect, categorize and characterize (3C) media formats (including different media types) are emerging in the industry and/or currently specified and/or studied in 3GPP or elsewhere that could fit with 6G XR/immersive media service requirements and the related impacts to services such as ongoing in TR 22.870.
+Information from current and past studies (such as TR 26.956) are taken into account.

+d) Media communication for emerging AI services: collect and study AI representation formats and traffic characteristics used in AI-related media services based on use cases (e.g. agents, multi-modal large language models, diffusion models) and the related impacts to services such as developed in TR 22.870 and identify gaps to potentially be addressed in 3GPP specifications, e.g. QoS requirements, dynamic traffic characteristics, or definition of relevant identified AI-representation formats.

-4) Media Aspects of SA2 topics: Study media related aspects resulting from the SA2 study different topics and identify if any work is needed to be addressed in SA4 including
+3) Media Aspects related to SA2 topics: Study if there are any media related aspects and impacts resulting from different SA2 study topics and identify if any work is needed to be addressed in SA4 including:

-a) AI in 6G Media: Study how to support and enable use of AI in 6G Media Delivery (e.g. AI agent framework) based on decisions and in alignment with WT#3 in the SA2 study, if any.
+a) AI for 6G: Study if there are any media-related impacts related to "AI for 6G (e.g. AI agent, framework)" based on decisions and in alignment with WT#3 in the SA2 study, and other involved working groups.

-b) Sensing and 6G Media: Study aspects and opportunities of sensing in combination with Media Services based on decisions and in alignment with WT#4 in the SA2 study, if any.
+b) Integration of Sensing and Communication: Study if there are any media-related impacts related to "Integration of Sensing and Communication" based on decisions and in alignment with WT#4 in the SA2 study, and other involved working groups.

-c) Data handling: Study aspects and opportunities for efficient and scalable media related data handling including, for example, data collection, distribution, processing, storage, data access and data exposure, with consideration of access control/user consent and privacy where relevant based on decisions and in alignment with WT#5 in the SA2 study, if any.
+c) Data handling: Study if there are any media-related impacts related to data handling including, for example, data collection, distribution, processing, storage, data access and data exposure, with consideration of access control/user consent and privacy where relevant based on decisions and in alignment with WT#5 in the SA2 study, and other involved working groups.

-d) Computing: Study aspects and opportunities on support of computing for UE and application servers in 6G for media delivery related functionalities based on decisions and in alignment with WT#6 in the SA2 study , if any.
+d) Computing: Study if there are any media-related impacts related to support of computing for UE and application servers in 6G based on decisions and in alignment with WT#6 in the SA2 study, and other involved working groups.

+NOTE: The analysis of the each of the above topics may just confirm that there is no impact on SA4-related specifications.

 NOTE: The topics above may be updated based on decisions in upcoming SA2 meetings.

-Editor’s Note: The below topics may be considered part of later studies and not be added to the initial one.
-However, they are surely candidates under WT3 above.

-5) Media for NTN: Study aspects and opportunities for support of media services on Non-Terrestrial Networks beyond speech.
-The primary focus is to identify supported bitrates, functionalities, delays and other design vectors taking into account the information collected in the FS_ULBC study.
+4) Media for ubiquitous access: Study aspects and opportunities for support of media services on ubiquitous networks including Non-Terrestrial Networks and other low bit-rate/low power scenarios beyond speech.
+The primary focus is to identify supported bitrates, functionalities, delays, power consumption and other design vectors, in particular also taking into account the information collected in the FS_ULBC study.